ibexa/documentation-developer/docs/content_management/workflow/workflow.md

-For example, by using the example above, a `workflow/change_stage` Policy with `WorkflowTransitionLimitation` set to `Approved by legal` allows a legal team to send content forward after they are done with their review.
+For example, by using the example above, a `workflow/change_stage` Policy with `WorkflowTransitionLimitation` set to `Approved by legal` allows a legal team to send content forward after they're done with their review.

 You can also use the [Workflow Stage Limitation](limitation_reference.md#workflow-stage-limitation) together with the `content/edit` and `content/publish` Policies to limit the ability to edit content in specific stages.